f5devcentral/f5-agility-labs-nginx/docs/class14/module2/module1.rst

 Importing NIM Templates
 =============================

 In this section, we will import a pre-made template that will later be used to configure the PyGoat application.
+Acting as Paul, you will install the base template he developed.

-1. Click **Templates** from the left-side menu.
+1. From the NIM tab in the browser, click **Templates** from the left-side menu.
 There is one base template already installed - **F5 Global Default Base**.

     .. image:: ../images/nim-templates.png